theycallmethetailor/js-function-scopes/README.md

 console.log(say)
 ```

-Here is the same thing except the varible is global.
+Here is the same thing except the variable is global.
 What do you think will happen this time if we run this?

 ```
 const say = 'hello'